Iranian Journal of

 Aims and Scopes

 The aim of the Iranian Journal of Chemistry and Chemical Engineering (IJCCE) is to foster the growth of educational, scientific, and industrial research activities among chemists and chemical engineers and to provide a medium for mutual communication between the Iranian academia, and the industry on the one hand, and the world scientific community on the other.

 The Journal welcomes original research articles; research notes or short communications and topical or interpretative review articles (previously unpublished) in all established areas of chemistry, chemical engineering, and related fields in English.

-Publication of Iranian Journal of Chemistry and Chemical Engineering (IJCCE) began in 1982 by ACECR in Persian.
-Since 1987 to 1997 it was published bilingual (Persian & English).
-Since 1997, it has been published as a separate International Journal in English, semiannually up to 2004 and since 2005 quarterly.
+Publication of the Iranian Journal of Chemistry and Chemical Engineering (IJCCE) began in 1982 by ACECR in Persian.
+From 1987 to 1997 it was published bilingual (Persian & English).
+Since 1997, it has been published as a separate International Journal in English, semi-annually up to 2004, and since 2005 quarterly.

-Currently, it is published quarterly by Iranian Research Institute of Development in Chemical Industries (IRDCI)-ACECR as an International Journal.
+Currently, it is published bimonthly by the Iranian Research Institute of Development in Chemical Industries (IRDCI)-ACECR as an International Journal.